How Fenugreek Can Help Reduce Menstrual Cramps & Relieve Dysmenorrhea

 In addition to reducing inflammation and pain, fenugreek has also demonstrated antioxidant, antispasmodic, diuretic, antihistaminic, anti-diabetic, and immunomodulatory properties4,5,9,11,21,22.
 Scientists believe that these unique medicinal properties may give it PMS-fighting abilities beyond just reducing period pain.

-Fenugreek’s diuretic effect may help relieve weight gain by removing excess water.
+Fenugreek’s diuretic effect may help relieve bloating by removing excess water.
 Its antihistaminic effect may help relieve premenstrual tension.
 Its antispasmodic effect may relieve premenstrual gastrointestinal spasms.23

-Although women have been using fenugreek for dysmenorrhea for centuries, and although scientists have some understanding of how fenugreek works, we only have a couple high-quality clinical studies about fenugreek.
+Although menstruating people have been using fenugreek for dysmenorrhea for centuries, and although scientists have some understanding of how fenugreek works, we only have a couple high-quality clinical studies about fenugreek.

 In fact, rigorous clinical trials are lacking for most alternative therapies.
 This partly has to do with competing research funding priorities.
 It’s also partly the result of poor infrastructure for studying alternative therapies.
 There’s currently no searchable, international database of alternative medicine research, and reviewing existing research is a necessary starting point for determining which therapies should be studied in-depth.24